 Turmeric is a well-known ancient herbal medicine from the rhizome of Curcuma longa, a member of ginger family, and commonly found in health supplements for knee pain.
 It possesses remarkable health-promoting properties, thanks to its well-known anti-inflammatory and antioxidant properties, along with many other physiological benefits.
-Mounting evidence proves the healing properties of turmeric is attributed to its active compounds – curcuminoids.
+Mounting evidence proves the healing properties of turmeric is attributed to its active compounds – curcuminoids, which is now used in many health supplements.

 Curcuminoids are known to suppress inflammation by inhibiting NF-kB, a transcription factor which triggers a cascade of undesirable inflammatory responses in the body.
 NF-kB is implicated in a host of chronic diseases ranging from cardiovascular diseases to cancer.
 As a potent antioxidant, curcuminoids effectively to counteract free radicals in two ways: prevention of free radical formation; and quenching of preformed radicals.

 Turmeric offers safe and effective therapeutic benefits in alleviating inflammation and pain associated with osteoarthritis and rheumatoid arthritis.
 Unlike NSAIDs, this natural COX-2 inhibitor does not cause undesirable gastrointestinal side effects.
-This makes them perfect for joint care supplements to relieve knee pain.
+This makes them perfect to be used in joint care supplement for knee pain.

 Turmeric extract shows promising results in lowering serum levels of LDL-cholesterol and triglycerides, thus reducing the risk factors for coronary heart diseases.